georgiee/coding-for-kids/slides.md

 ^ When activated the robot will vibrate

 ^ and start walking around drawing on the underlying surface

+^ This looks like real art in the end

 ^ It's so much fun for the kids to watch their robot to be alive.